blabla1337/skf-flask/skf/markdown/knowledge_base/46-knowledge_base--Prepared_statements_and_query_parameterization--.md

 ## Description:

-All SQL queries, HQL, OSQL, NOSQL and stored procedures, calling of stored procedures should be protected by the use of query parameterization.
+All SQL queries, HQL, OSQL, NOSQL and stored procedures, related to stored procedures should be protected by the use of query parameterization.
-If not an attacker can inject malicious code into these queries he gains the ability to manipulate them and now he can withdraw, update and delete data which is stored on the target database.
+If not an attacker can inject malicious code into these queries and gain the ability to manipulate them and can withdraw, update and delete data which is stored on the target database.

 ## Solution: